 Since we’re tapping directly into Sketch files, there’s always going to be a short window of time between a new Sketch release and when we can test and fix our import tool.

-After each release we will upload new versions of Flow to our servers and you should be able to automatically update to the latest version.
+When Sketch releases beta versions we will get on fixing or updating our importer.
+Each release we will upload new versions of Flow to our servers and you should be able to automatically update to the latest version.